 As is often the case in a small town, Beatrice doesn't have a public transportation system that people use for their commute.

-The per capita income in Beatrice in 2022 was $16,346, which is low income relative to Alabama and the nation.
-This equates to an annual income of $65,384 for a family of four.
+The per capita income in Beatrice in 2022 was $23,663, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
+This equates to an annual income of $94,652 for a family of four.
 However, Beatrice contains both very wealthy and poor people as well.

 Beatrice is a very ethnically-diverse town.
 The people who call Beatrice home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Beatrice residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Beatrice include African, English, Irish, Yugoslavian, and Other West Indian.
+Important ancestries of people in Beatrice include English, Irish, Yugoslavian, Other West Indian, and West Indian.

 The most common language spoken in Beatrice is English.
 Other important languages spoken here include African languages and Arabic.